triorph/AOC/rust/day6/README.md

 Day a) How many lantern fish are there after 80 days Day b) How many lantern fish are there after 256 days

+Apparently a lot of people had problems with this, but the simple model we used above makes both trivially easy to perform, with the only issue being the size of the numbers growing beyond 32-bit / 64-bit.